Sankt Petersburg (Saint Petersburg) - Online Guide

 These primarily generate points of victory.
 The cost for construction is indicated in the top left corner.
 The victory points generated during the blue phase also shown on the bottom of each card.

-These cards bring less rubles than the workers and fewer points of victory than buildings, are however then are very useful in providing Victory Points at the end of the game.
+These cards bring less rubles than the workers and fewer victory points than buildings.
+However they are very useful in providing a victory points bonus at the end of the game.

 These cards have a square around the cost in the top left corner.
 These cards can be used to upgrade existing of the worker/building/aristocrat cards.
 They can be only built over cards of the same colour already bought by a player.
 You pay the difference between the value shown in the top left of the card and that already paid for when the original card was bought.
 Green trading cards can only be placed over a worker with the same trade (the symbol in the top right corner of both cards must match).